E3 2014: Steel Series Debuts The Sims 4 Peripherals, The Sentry, and The Stratus XL

 With gaming's most anticipated event, E3, taking off officially tomorrow, many are looking forward to debuting games, hardware, and upcoming announcements.

 As I reported two weeks ago, Steel Series will be debuting their set of The Sims 4 exclusive peripherals.
 This includes a mouse, qck pad, and headset.
-You can take a look at the pre-order information here.
 In addition to these exclusive peripherals, SteelSeries is also releasing a new eye-tracking device (The Sentry) and mobile controller (The Stratus XL).

 The Sentry is an eye-tracking "...visual coach [that] provides players with the ability to track, analyze and benchmark eye movement and behaviors during gameplay in order to improve and ultimately win."